-After years flirting with a plastic-free lifestyle (plastic bags and I parted ways more than 15 years ago), I decided to fully embrace it last year.
+After years of flirting with a plastic-free lifestyle (plastic bags and I parted ways more than 15 years ago), I decided to fully embrace it last year.

 I could no longer tut-tut about the amount of plastic on a beach, or get angry about plastic litter on the street, while my own bin filled up with all the plastic that sadly goes hand in hand with modern life.
 I also worry about the kind of world my boys will grow up in.

-After stumbling across the zero waste community online, I had my epiphany and began cutting down on the waste my family creates – especially plastic.
+After stumbling across the zero-waste community online, I had my epiphany and began cutting down on the waste my family creates – especially plastic.

 Bringing up kids these days can seem like you’ve signed up to a plastic tat subscription service.

 Living plastic free didn’t happen overnight, but as the past year has progressed I’ve found it easier and easier.
 Old habits have been replaced with new, better habits.
 Now I can’t imagine living any other way.

 One of the hardest challenges has been accommodating the needs of my 2 small boys, Dominic (5) and Dexter (2).
 Bringing up kids these days can seem like you’ve signed up to a plastic tat subscription service.
 But although some plastic is unavoidable, it’s not impossible to drastically reduce it.